Abelian networks IV. Dynamics of nonhalting networks: The cycle test for recurrence

 \begin{corollary} Let $\Agn$ be a finite, locally irreducible, and strongly connected agent network.
 Let $\x$ and $\x'$ be nonnegative vectors such that $\supp(\x)=\supp(\x')$.
 For any $\q \in Q$, the configuration $\x.\q$ is recurrent if and only if $\x'.\q$ is recurrent. \end{corollary}

 We now build toward the proof of Theorem~\ref{theorem: cycle test}, and we start with two technical lemmas.
-Recall that, for any $w \in A^*$, we denote by $|w|$ the vector in $\N^A$ that counts the occurences of each letter in $w$.
+Recall that, for any $w \in A^*$, we denote by $|w|$ the vector in $\N^A$ that counts the occurrences of each letter in $w$.

 \begin{lemma} Let $\Agn$ be a finite and locally irreducible agent network.
 Let $\q \in \Loc(\Net)$ and let $a_1 \ldots a_{\ell+1}$ be a directed path in $\varrho_\q$.
 Write $w':=a_1\ldots a_\ell$ and $\q':=t_{a_1}^{-1}\cdots t_{a_\ell}^{-1}\q$, then